-Regular massage can keep away headaches, repetitive stress injuries such as carpal tunnel and thoracic outlet syndrome, relieve pain and numbness in the hands due to tight muscles squeezing nerves, do away with a “crick” in the neck, loosen up those stubborn muscles that make you feel like your shoulders are pulled up to your ears, and get that plantar fascia stretched back out the way it ought to be, to name just a few pathologies that can be helped through massage.
-Circulation and Immunity Another great benefit – increased circulation and a boost to your immune system, which in turn leads to increased energy levels.
+Regular massage can keep away headaches, repetitive stress injuries such as carpal tunnel and thoracic outlet syndrome, relieve pain and numbness in the hands due to tight muscles squeezing nerves, do away with a “crick” in the neck, loosen up those stubborn muscles that make you feel like your shoulders are pulled up to your ears, and get that plantar fascia stretched back out the way it ought to be - to name just a few pathologies that can be helped through massage.
+Circulation and Immunity Other great benefits: increased circulation and a boost to your immune system, which in turn leads to increased energy levels.
 Increasing the circulation of blood allows the body to nourish itself more effectively with oxygen and nutrients, getting those vital elements to the organs and muscles where they should be.

 Preventing Injury When a muscle is tight, it is more susceptible to injury.
 It’s full use is being compromised, and if a tight muscle is suddenly contracted hard, it can result in tears of the muscles and tendons.
 Keeping muscles well conditioned and loose is vital to injury prevention, especially those who are particularly physically active.
 Treatment of Muscular Pathologies Massage therapy is used to treat a variety of physical ailments, including carpal tunnel syndrome, thoracic outlet syndrome, back and neck pain, frozen shoulder, arm/hand pain and numbness, plantar fasciitis, sciatica, tension headaches, pinched nerves, tennis elbow, golf elbow, whiplash, TMJ syndrome, shoulder pain, stress, ear and sinus infections, and more.